polyackiy/polyackiy/README.md

 **How I think about this work**

-Agents should measure whether their own advice worked.
 Numbers come from code, prose comes from models.
+An agent should measure whether its own advice worked.
 Guardrails belong in tests, not in instructions.

 Open to contract work — taking AI prototypes to production, agent systems, MCP servers, RAG.